cyvive/agnostic/README.md

 You are also welcome to add the relevant NoSQL interface, or remove this one entirely from your cloned local repository template.

-**Note**: PostgreSQL is included by default, other adapters will need to be managed externally
+**Note**: PostgreSQL is included by default, other adapters will need to be managed externally **Note**: [Knex Migrate](https://github.com/sheerun/knex-migrate) is strongly recommended for managing database migrations and schema long-term.

 ### Fastify